 The co-ordinates for P1 are the following:.

-vP1 is the average speed for the type approval cycle (or cycle phases) selected as representative for low speed operation by the contracting party, [km/h]
+vP1 is the average speed for the type approval cycle (or cycle phases) selected as representative for urban operation by the contracting party, [km/h]

-MCO2,d,P1 are the distance-specific vehicle CO2 emissions of the type approval cycle or cycle phases selected as representative for low speed operation by the contracting party [g/km]
+MCO2,d,P1 are the distance-specific vehicle CO2 emissions of the type approval cycle or cycle phases selected as representative for urban operation by the contracting party [g/km]

 4.2.2.
 Point P2 - Medium speed point